 Miss Dales is our subject champion for History here at Lane End.
-She has a clear vision for this area of the curriculum in our primary school - and wants to make learning in History come 'alive' so that our children are excited, curious and absorbed in these lessons.
+She wants to make learning in History come 'alive' so that our children are excited, curious and absorbed in these lessons.

 Our children will learn a breadth of historical knowledge, acquire historical vocabulary and understanding, develop and apply their skills as a historian each year as they move through school.
 Miss Dales believes that our children should develop a deepening understanding of the relationship between the past and present, and how history affects us all still today.

 Below is the broad overview of our Lane End History curriculum.
-Miss Dales has included a short summary of what the curriculum content each topic or theme covers, and then has highlighted the key objectives the children will work towards in each year group.
+It includes a short summary of what learning is on offer in each unit of work.
 These key objectives develop the children's knowledge, skills, understanding, and build and progress each year as outlined in our Progression Document.

 There is also an example of a topic 'Guide on a Page'.
-Here you will see some of the key historical knowledge and vocabulary they will learn and understand through the work they do.
+Here you will see some of the key historical knowledge and vocabulary they will use during their learning opportunities.